taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `bit_field.image_usage`

 Usages of an image allocation.
+Taichi requires kernel argument images to be allocated with `bit_field.image_usage.storage` and `bit_field.image_usage.sampled`.

 - `bit_field.image_usage.storage`: The image can be read/write accessed by any kernel.
-In most cases, the users only need to set this flag and `bit_field.image_usage.sampled`.
 - `bit_field.image_usage.sampled`: The image can be read-only accessed by any kernel.
-In most cases, the users only need to set this flag and `bit_field.image_usage.storage`.
 - `bit_field.image_usage.attachment`: The image can be used as a color or depth-stencil attachment depending on its format.

 `enumeration.image_dimension`